West Ham rest up for City finale

-Allardyce's men are all that stands between City and a second Premier League title in three seasons, when the two sides go head-to-head at the Etihad Stadium - and the boss of the London club gave his squad four days off in the build-up to it.
+Allardyce's men are all that stands between City and a second Premiership in three seasons, when the two sides go head-to-head at the Etihad Stadium - and the boss of the London club gave his squad four days off in the build-up to it.

 Manuel Pellegrini's men would have to monumentally slip-up to not claim the silverware, as they must lose to the Hammers - and Liverpool must beat Newcastle - to complete a choke.

 "It was a little motivation by me before the game – beat Tottenham and you will have a few days off to spend with your family and get ready for this day," Allardyce said.